Open seven days a week, twelve months a year

 For over thirty years, Newmarket has pioneered the introduction of state-of-the-art facilities that use the latest artificial surfaces.
 There are now over 14 miles of gallops and canters on artificial surfaces, each varying in surface, length or gradient.
 The introduction and expansion of artificial surfaces has allowed the training grounds to accommodate more horses as well as reducing the reliance on turf gallops, thereby improving their condition when used.

-No stretch of the turf gallops is used for more than one day in any year, and much is used only once every two years.
 Fresh ground is provided each day as appropriate.
 The quality of the turf is carefully protected and gallops are closed if conditions are unsuitable.

 The Newmarket Training Grounds also have first-class National Hunt schooling facilities.
 These are located at The Links and include steeplechase fences and hurdles on turf, as well as an all-weather schooling strip and access to The Links grass gallops.